Location intelligence brings clarity where there is uncertainty.

 - An increase in the awareness of coastal inundation risks within government departments.

 - The IT and GIS upgrade within the government departments increased the usage of GIS data and inundation visualisation by government officers.

 - Numerous maps were printed and laminated within the training period.
 Some of these even being distributed to other agencies.
-The increased map quality and production created further awareness of the LiDAR data, GIS layers and coastal inundation risks.
+The increased map quality and production created further awareness of the LiDAR (Light Detection and Ranging) data, GIS layers and coastal inundation risks.

-- Stronger cooperation and communications between governments departments involved in the training.
+- Stronger cooperation and communications between government departments involved in the training.
 There were follow-up meetings arranged between project participants, even discussions on how they could enhance each other’s projects.